 Itchy skin, dryness, redness and cracking- uncomfortable signs of an eczema flare-up that can range from mild to having a significant impact on quality of life.
 Corticosteroid creams can do a fine job of targeting symptoms and inflammation associated with eczema, although below are some suggestions to get to the root cause and prevent future flare-ups.

 What is Eczema?

 Eczema, also called atopic dermatitis, is a common chronic inflammatory disease affecting the skin barrier which affects around 2-3% of adults [1,4].
 Eczema presentations can look different depending on the individual, although itchy, dry, red skin is commonly seen on flexural surfaces (ie. Elbow crease) and the head and neck (including around the eyes).
-Often with eczema we see related asthma, allergies and constipation.
-Eczema and its related conditions can be considered as a sign of what is going on inside the body (ie. nutritional deficiencies, food sensitivities or imbalances of intestinal bacteria).
+Often with eczema, we see related asthma, allergies and constipation.
+Eczema and its related conditions can be considered a sign of what is going on inside the body (ie. nutritional deficiencies, food sensitivities or imbalances of intestinal bacteria).

 Three factors play a role in eczema presentation:

 1. A dysfunctional skin barrier

 3. Decreased antimicrobial activity of the skin or impaired immune system function

 These interact with each other in a chicken-and-the-egg type of scenario.
 Genetics are also strongly involved in eczema presentations .